EranMani/Video-Game-Optimization/Assets/ReadMe.txt

 	- The negotiation will be:
 		* Whether you want to use up MORE memory or whether you want to use up more of your PERFORMANCE time

+* Tag VS CompareTag
+	- The CompareTag option is far better to use then Tag, because:
+		1) testGameObject.tag == "Player" : the profiler shows that checking for equal tag actually perform 2 calls:
+			* get_tag - get the tag itself and store it in memory, therefore using quite a bit of memory
+			* string_equality - compare between two strings
+		   Both of the calls are using large amount of memory and decrease performance
+		2) the CompareTag has only 1 call and doesn't use memory at all, therefore it gives better performance